 OPERATION TIME: 1908 to 1913

-The James T. Staples riverboat (which is officially registered as the Jas.
-T. Staples and is also known as the Big Jim) was a Tombigbee River sternwheel paddle steamer that belonged to Captain Norman Staples, the boat’s designer who named it after his father.
-It was first used in 1908.
-Captain Staples experienced difficulties in owning the boat thanks to a steamboat company that wanted to have a monopoly over the Alabaman boats on the river.
+The James T. Staples riverboat (officially registered as the Jas.
+T. Staples, also known as the Big Jim) was a Tombigbee River stern-wheel paddle steamer belonging to Captain Norman Staples, the boat’s designer who named it after his father.
+Her maiden voyage was in 1908.
+She was considered to be the “most elegant vessel on Alabama’s rivers.”

-The crew members of the steamboat reported seeing the shadowy figure of Staples walking in the boat’s hold and near the boilers below deck.
-The men were so scared that they all quit and were replaced by a new crew with no information of the ghost.
-One day, all of the rats onboard the James T. Staples riverboat swam ashore with no apparent reason.
+Crew members of the James T. Staples reported seeing the shadowy figure of Captain Staples walking in the boat’s hold and near the boilers below deck.
+The men, frightened out of their wits, subsequently quit.
+They were promptly replaced by a new crew with no prior knowledge of the supposed ghost.
+One day, all of the rats onboard the riverboat swam ashore without any apparent reason.

 On January 13, 1913, the boat was docked at Powe’s Landing to intake wood.
 One of the boilers blew up at the exact hour of Staples’ suicide, scalding the new captain and twenty-five others to death.
-The twenty-one crew members and passengers who made it out alive were severely injured by the blast.
-Survivors were rescued by the crew of another large sternwheeler in the area, the John Quill.
+The crew members the John Quill, another large stern-wheeler in the area, rescued the twenty-one survivors, who were severely injured by the blast.
 The explosion was speculated to have been caused by either human error or sabotage, though neither suggestion was ever proven.

 - The story was featured in Kathryn Tucker Windham’s Jeffrey’s Latest 13 More Alabama Ghosts in the short story, “The James T. Staples, Doomed Steamboat of the Tombigbee.”